 This is more easily set up than you might think.
 Go get the masking tape, tape down a line of any length, and have a blast!
 Challenge your child to only walk on the line all the way to end.
 And definitely tape down further lines at different angles.
 Spirals and zig-zags are always fun.

-For younger kids, sorting colors is the easiest way to start.
+For younger kids, using colors is the easiest way to start a sorting activity.
 More advanced sorting can be had by the texture of a surface or type of object, for instance wooden vs plastic vs metal.
-To make the sorting “bins” you can use masking tape if you’d like.
+To create the sorting “bins” you can use masking tape on a level surface .

 No, we’re not asking you to blow bubbles all over the house and get the walls and carpet all soapy!
 This version can be kept tame with kids sitting around a table.
 Simply get a plate and straw for each child and put a coin-sized drop of dish soap on the plate.
 Then mix a little water in until you have some suds that form.
 Each child should then put the end of the straw straight up and down into the suds so that a layer of soap forms over the end of the straw.
 Blowing very slowly, a single bubble will start to grow!
 Who can make the biggest bubble?
 Who can hold the bubble there the longest?
-Who can laugh the most at a bubble that just popped?
-These questions must be answered.
+Buy It – Clifford The Big Red Dog Young Scientist Club Bubble Science Kit.

 6. Keep the Balloon Up

 OK, this one admittedly can get a little rambunctious.
 I have witnessed a birthday party of 15 four-year olds playing this game and my mouth was literally agape.
 Watch your lamps and wall dressings!
 Absurdly simple – blow up some balloons, tell the kids to keep the balloons from touching the floor, and get the party started!